Paris Métro Line 10: Westward expansion

-Following the opening of the train station Saint-Michel - Notre-Dame on line B of the RER in February 1988, the station Cluny-La Sorbonne, closed in 1939, was reopened after 50 years of being closed to assure a connection with lines B and C of the RER.
+Following the opening of the Saint-Michel–Notre-Dame station on line B of the RER in February 1988, the station Cluny-La Sorbonne, closed in 1939, was reopened to provide a fast connection with lines B and C of the RER.

-The line was modernized in 1974 with the establishment of the PCC.
-In 1975, the Sprague-Thomas train model was replaced by the MA 51 model already found on line 13, with those trains eventually being replaced by the MF 67 model on 15 June 1994.
-Line 10 is the only line, with the exception of the short 3bis and 7bis lines, that is not equipped with auto-pilot as the trains circulating at that time were not compatible with the technology.
-When the trains are eventually replaced with a compatible model, it is believed that the relatively low traffic of the line will not justify the investment in the installation of such a system.
+The line was modernised in 1974 with the establishment of the Poste de commande centralisé ("centralised control station").
+In 1975, the Sprague-Thomson sets were replaced by the MA 51 articulated sets transferred there from line 13 when it absorbed former line 14.
+These trains eventually were replaced by the MF 67 sets on 15 June 1994, still running today.
+Line 10 is the only main line of the Paris Métro (except the short 3bis and 7bis lines), that is not equipped with Automatic Train Operation as the trains circulating at that time were not compatible with the technology.
+When the trains are eventually replaced with a compatible model, it is believed that the line's relatively low traffic didn't justify installing it.